benjamin-maynard/ios-usage-prometheus-exporter/README.md

 ## What possible use case could you have for this?

 I created this as a fun little side project, primarily because I was bored.
-But I also wanted to track my usage of social media and make a conscious effort to reduce th amount of times I was opening my social media apps.
+But I also wanted to track my usage of social media and make a conscious effort to reduce the amount of times I was opening my social media apps.
+I use these metrics to graph my usage in Grafana.

 ## Supported Functions